IHU-Art-Portal/theatrical-plays-api-v2/README.md

 **Responses:**

-- If successful, returns a `JwtDto` wrapped in `ApiResponse`.
+- If successful, returns a `JwtDto` wrapped in `ApiResponse`. ✅
-- If validation fails, returns an `ApiResponse` with an appropriate error message and related data.
+- If validation fails, returns an `ApiResponse` with an appropriate error message and related data. ❌

 ---

-### Balance
+### ⚖️ Balance

 | Method  | Endpoint                 |
 |---------|--------------------------|
 | **GET** | `/api/user/{id}/balance` |

-This endpoint is used to find someone's balance (credits).
-It returns a message wrapped in `ApiResponse`.
+This endpoint is used to find someone's balance (credits). 💰 It returns a message wrapped in `ApiResponse`.
 The message overrides the data field.

 | Parameter | Type           | Description     |
 |-----------|----------------|-----------------|
 | `Id`      | Path parameter | ID of the user  |

 **Responses:**

-- If successful, returns an `ApiResponse` with a success message and related data.
+- If successful, returns an `ApiResponse` with a success message and related data. 👍
-- If validation fails, returns an `ApiResponse` with an appropriate error message and related data.
+- If validation fails, returns an `ApiResponse` with an appropriate error message and related data. ❌

 ----

-## Person
+# 👤 Person

-The `PeopleController` all the requests regarding a person. 👤<br>
+The `PeopleController` manages all the requests regarding a person. 👤

 ## 📚 Methods